Wangst224/JHU-Faculty-Survey/README.md

 # JHU-Faculty-Survey
-For the JHU faculty survey project using R Shiny.
+This is a visualization project for the JHU faculty survey using R Shiny.

+## 1. Data Management

+The file "Source Data.xlsx" is

+## 2. Usage and Possible Improvement of the Interface

+## 3. Caveats

+For the current version of the work,